Zeliard: Gameplay

 Zeliard is a role playing platform game.
 The gameplay is divided into sections—in-town, and in-labyrinth.
 To complete the game, the player must pass through eight increasingly complex labyrinths, swarming with Jashiin's underlings.
 At the end of each Labyrinth, a boss dwells, holding one of the nine Tears; the final Tear is held by Jashiin himself.

 No combat takes place in towns, with the exception of an optional boss in a building in the town with the fire caverns.
 Towns usually exist on the borders of different labyrinths, although some are located in the middle, and one village is hidden.
 When in town, Garland can make use of banks, shops, sages and resting areas, provided he has adequate gold.
 Garland may also talk to the townsfolk in hope of getting useful information for his quest.

 The labyrinths are the combat space of the game.
 When in a labyrinth, Garland will have to make good use of his sword, shield, special items, and magic spells, in order to slay countless creatures, and progress to the next boss or town.
 The labyrinth area is divided into eight different sections, each with a unique appearance and containing unique monsters, and each having a different boss monster, guarding one of the Tears of Esmesanti jewels.
-Some labyrinth even contain invisible walls, which need to be crossed using the monsters (like in level 8 dogs) that one also needs to fight.
+Some labyrinth even contain invisible walls, which need to be crossed using the monsters (like the dogs in level 8) that one also needs to fight.

 Regular monsters inhabit each labyrinth, respawning each time Garland enters.
 When a monster is killed, it may drop an alma.
 Almas can be exchanged at banks for gold or with some NPCs for a quest item.

 Garland can die by taking excessive damage from close contact with monsters, their projectiles, or the natural environment such as hidden spikes or excessive temperatures.
 When dying, Garland will lose all his carried gold and half his carried almas, and be teleported back to the very first town in the game, having to go back to where he was before dying (which is usually easier than going there the first time, since the boss monsters are already dead, all the closed doors remain open, and special items acquired later in the game may be of use for quicker progression).